MarviMalware/Xinger/README.md

 ## About Xinger

 Xing.com is a python tool designed to enumerate through a companies entire employee list to gather each employee's name, role, and Xing Profile Link.
+This tool does not require a Xing Account to fully function.
 Xinger utilizes multiple jQuery get requests to collect and parse, then present or save a companies workforce.

 ## Installation